issaakee/machine_learning/README.md

-# Hi there! 👋 I'm ishak
+# Hi there! 👋 I'm Ishak

 ## About Me
 I'm an enthusiastic AI and data science student, passionate about leveraging data to unravel insights and make informed decisions.
 With a strong foundation in data visualization, statistical analysis, and machine learning, I'm dedicated to exploring datasets to extract valuable insights and drive data-informed solutions.